 After the projector itself, your outdoor projector screen is probably your most important purchase.
 The key is to find something that fits your location and other equipment.

-We understand that it's tempting to use a blank wall or even a sheet but it's important to realise that these will not compare well to a dedicated projector screen for picture quality.
+We understand that it's tempting to use a blank wall or even a sheet but it's important to realise that though these will work, a dedicated projector screen will be better for picture quality.
 Projector screens are light reflecting and will give you a far more watchable image.
 We strongly advise the small extra spend on one.

 Fence or wall-mounted?